-1. Desired Condition: Wildlife habitats (for native and non-native species) exist in abundance in order to sustain viable and harvestable populations of big game, furbearers, waterfowl, and upland game species and a diversity of other game and non-game species.
+- 1. Desired Condition: Wildlife habitats (for native and non-native species) exist in abundance in order to sustain viable and harvestable populations of big game, furbearers, waterfowl, and upland game species and a diversity of other game and non-game species. - 2.
+Desired Condition: Private landowners, the Idaho Department of Fish and Game, and the public coordinate to allow hunting and trapping on private lands whenever populations are in conflict with landowner objectives. - 3.
+Desired Condition: Various historic trapping and hunting methods for controlling wildlife, including predators, are utilized to manage wildlife. - 4.
+Desired Condition: Disease-bearing vectors, predators, rodents, and insects that are a recognized threat to public health are controlled.

-2. Desired Condition: Private landowners, IDFG, and the public coordinate to allow hunting and trapping on private lands whenever populations are in conflict with landowner objectives.
+5. Objective: Annually, initiate cooperative studies between willing private landowners and the Idaho Department of Fish and Game regarding wildlife (including predator) damage and related concerns when identified.

-- 3. Desired Condition: Various historic trapping and hunting methods for controlling wildlife, including predators, are utilized to manage wildlife. - 4.
-Desired Condition: Disease-bearing vectors, predators, rodents and insects that are a recognized threat to public health are controlled. - 5.
-Objective: Annually, initiate cooperative studies between willing private landowners and the IDFG regarding wildlife (including predators) damage and related concerns when identified. - 6.
-Objective: In the next 5 years, develop an animal damage control plan for protecting livestock and crops. - 7.
-Objective: In the next 2 years, develop strategies with federal and State agencies for protecting fisher, wolverine, and lynx. - 8.
-Objective: In the next 3 years, petition the USFWS to delist the lynx in Idaho County. - 9.
-Guideline: To address adverse wildlife impacts to private land, project proposals by State and federal agencies should identify and evaluate impacts the proposal may have on wildlife and their impact to private lands, including mitigation measures to minimize any adverse impacts.
+- 6. Objective: In the next 5 years, develop an animal damage control plan for protecting livestock and crops. - 7.
+Objective: In the next 2 years, the County will work with and/or encourage the federal and State agencies to develop strategies for protecting fisher, wolverine, and lynx. - 8.
+Objective: In the next 3 years, Idaho County will support other agencies to petition the USFWS to delist the lynx. - 9.
+Objective: In the next 5 years, the County will work with the Western Governors' Association Endangered Species Initiative to manage habitat to prevent listing of species (http://westgov.org/initiatives/esa-initiative). - 10.
+Guideline: To address adverse wildlife impacts to private land, project proposals by State and federal agencies should identify and evaluate impacts the proposal may have on wildlife and its impact on private lands, including mitigation measures to minimize any adverse impacts.